•

 Statement of Ethics

-This journal adheres to the ethical standards described by the Committee on Publication Ethics and the International Committee of Medical Journal Editors.
-Authors are expected to adhere to these standards.
+This journal follows the ethical guidelines set forth by the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors (ICMJE), and authors are expected to comply with these principles.

-For all manuscripts reporting data from studies involving human or animal participants, formal review and approval, or formal review and waiver (exemption), by an appropriate institutional review board (IRB) or ethics committee is required, as well as any necessary HIPAA consent, and should be described in the Methods section with the full name of the reviewing entity.
-All clinical trials must be registered in a public trials registry.
-Denote the registry and registry number.
+For manuscripts involving human or animal participants, authors must obtain formal review and approval—or documented exemption—from an appropriate Institutional Review Board (IRB) or ethics committee.
+Any required HIPAA consent must also be secured.
+These approvals or exemptions should be clearly described in the Methods section, including the full name of the reviewing body.
+All clinical trials must be registered in a publicly accessible trials registry, with both the registry name and registration number provided.

 Patient Permission Policy and GDPR Policy